tkhq/docs/docs/integration-guides/email-auth-for-sub-organizations.md

 ### Credential validity checks

 By default, if a Turnkey request is signed with an expired credential, the API will return a 401 error.
-If you'd like to validate whether or not an injected credential is still valid, you can specifically use the `whoami` endpoint:
+If you'd like to validate an injected credential, you can specifically use the `whoami` endpoint:

 ```js
 const whoamiResponse = await client.getWhoami({